Energy Transition

 Leveraging our key strengths and experience

-For nearly 50 years, IOGP has brought the oil and gas industry together to standardize ways of working and define performance metrics in areas such as safety, environmental management, and health.
+For over 50 years, IOGP has brought the oil and gas industry together to standardize ways of working and define performance metrics in areas such as safety, environmental management, and health.

 We are uniquely placed to drive collaboration across the industry to ensure we can learn and benefit from the knowledge of those at the forefront of these efforts.
 IOGP is leveraging its key strengths and experience to help tackle climate change through decarbonization.
 Our mission is the same one it’s always been: to bring industry together.